technologiesoutcomes/assignments/assignment11/README.md

 3) Using Terraform create an IAM role and attach to the EC2 instances (use any public resources as reference).

-4) Ensure you can log into to the instance using SSH keys
+4) Ensure you can log into to the instance using SSH keys - (the ssh user is ubuntu)

 5) Using the concept of partial configuration initialise the Terraform codebase for the test environment and then provision the test resources.